 Challenge Partners is supported by the Social Business Trust, a charity that supports effective social enterprises to scale up their impact, through their partner organisations: Bain & Company, British Gas, Clifford Chance, Credit Suisse, EY, Permira and Thomson Reuters.

-Challenge Partners Review in February 2018 commented:
+Challenge Partners Review commented:

 Referrer feedback